Estes Park, CO

 Each season in Rocky Mountain National Park brings a unique beauty and adventure to it.
 The elevation range in Rocky Mountain National Park spans from below 8,000 feet to over 14,000 feet above sea level.
 With many diverse ecosystems found within the park, there is something for everyone.

 There is so much to see and do inside Rocky Mountain National Park during the summer season!
 Summer is also high season so expect crowds.
-Before you come to Rocky Mountain National Park, make sure you take the time to research your activities and make reservations.
-The park has a timed entry system.
-If you are going to hike with a guide, make sure to reserve a day and time before you arrive to Colorado.
+Before you come to Rocky Mountain National Park, make sure you take the time to plan.
+There are so many miles and acres to explore!
+Research your hiking routes as there are so many to choose from with varying difficulties.

-Depending on your level of activity, there is something for everyone in the National Park.
-There are open meadows at Moraine Park or Horseshoe Park.
+Depending on your level of activity, there is something for everyone in RMNP.
+There are open meadows to gaze at like Moraine Park or Horseshoe Park.
 You can take a scenic drive up Trail Ridge Road or Old Fall River Road.
+Start early and you can visit Grand Lake on the western side of the park.
+Other activities include:

 • A short day hike.